 - Cook the garlic for 3 minutes until fragrant.
 Then add the finely sliced fennel.
 Season with a little pinch of chili powder and salt.

-- Stir well and cover the pan.
+Stir well and cover the pan.
 Let the fennel soften just a little for about 4 to 5 minutes until warmed through but still crunchy.
-Then add the blended orange puree.
+Then add the blended orange puree and red wine vinegar.

 - Cook the fennel for another minute and then take the pan off the heat.
 Stir in the green fennel sprigs you kept aside and the raisins.